robertdstein/pheonix/README.md

 * URL: snipergw will download the event from the given URL
 * GRB: snipergw will download the latest GRB from the GCN circular page (Fermi-GBM)
 * Skymap name: if a skymap with ".fit" in its name is saved to ~/Data/snipergw/sky_maps, snipergw will use this skymap instead of downloading a new one

+## Code contributiion guide

+We use `pre-commit` to enforce code style.
+Please install it and run it before committing your code.
+We enforce the following code style:
+* `black` for code formatting
+* isort for import sorting

+the `pre-commit` configuration is in `.pre-commit-config.yaml`.

+If your code does not meet the style requirements, the commit will fail but the scripts will then be fixed automatically.
+You just need to `git add` the fixed files, and then commit again.

+In general, we try and follow the 'PR' model of code development:

+* `git clone` the repo
+* `git checkout -b my-new-feature`
+* make changes
+* `git add my-changes`
+* `git commit -m "my changes"`
+* `git push origin my-new-feature`
+* create a pull request on github